Homesteading keeps you busy & there are many seasonal tasks.

-- If no snow let the chickens free range (supervised) and stretch their legs after a long winter cooped up.
+- If there isn’t any snow, allow the chickens to be free range chickens and stretch their legs after a long winter cooped up.
 Let the chickens eat some of the weeds in the garden.

-- Order and bring home chicks if we need any this year.
+- Order and bring home baby chicks if we need any this year.

-- Celebrate spring Equinox by using any of the home canned food and any wild food that might be ready (like dandelion greens).
+Celebrate spring Equinox by using home canned food and any wild food.

 - Do a full clean out of the chicken coop with fresh new bedding (do this in Feb is it’s warm).

-- If snow falls shovel and brush off snow from raised bed covers and polytunnel greenhouse.
+- If snow falls shovel and brush off snow from raised bed covers and greenhouse.

-- Set up mini hoop tunnels within the polyunnel greenhouse for early Spring transplanting (Eliot Coleman’s tunnel within a tunnel system).
+- Set up mini hoop tunnels within the unheated greenhouse for early Spring transplanting (Eliot Coleman’s tunnel within a tunnel system).

-- If the end of the month is looking favourable transplant early spring crops.
+- If the end of the month is looking favorable transplant early spring crops.